ziyangji/Safe-Ride-Web/README.md

 ## Goal for Summer 2019 (Milestones)
 - [x] Team up
 - [x] Find materials might be used
-- [ ] Contact with safe ride admin
+- [ ] Contact with safe ride admin (Since Safe Ride is recently using an APP, we will see what's going on)
 - [x] Get everyone familiar with web technologies
 - [ ] Implement CAS log in
 - [x] Design and implement program structure